markmead/alpinejs-form-captcha/README.md

 </form>
 ```

+### Bot Prevention

+There is logic in place to stop one click answers, meaning there shouldn't be a time where the answer is one click away.

 ### Styling

 In the `x-form-captcha-img` is where you can pass the URL for the image you want displayed.